MEDIA

 MUSIC

-what I'm listening to now, as of May 2025 - [previous picks]
+what I'm listening to now, as of June 2025 - [previous picks]

 BOOKS

-recently read
+recently read [full list]

 Conclave - Robert Harris

 7/10.
 Unsurprisingly, I read the book after watching the recent movie.
 It's a fairly direct adaptation, but the book does lack some of what makes the movie so great.
 (Specifically the grace of the last few scenes, striking visuals, focus on the work of the nuns, and unironically - the vape) Not to say that it is a bad book!
-It keeps pace pretty well while covering a lot of the mituta of the conclave process, but the movie absolutely outshines it overall.
+It keeps pace pretty well while covering a lot of the minutiae of the conclave process, but the movie absolutely outshines it overall.

 The Long Way to a Small, Angry Planet - Becky Chambers